I hate managing my prescriptions.

-Not even a really a big deal.
+Not even a really big deal.
 But it is Another Thing to do.

-I even use a mail order service that provides a three-month supply.
+I even use a mail-order service that provides a three-month supply.
 I can refill over the web.
-They tell me in my statements when each medicine is eligible for refill (so I can set reminders in my calendar).
+They tell me in my statements when each medicine is eligible for a refill (so I can set reminders in my calendar).

 I’ve been using the service for a while.
-At the end of last year I was very pleased to see that ALL of my meds were eligible for refill on 1/1/07 – something to due with the end of the year obviously.
+At the end of last year, I was very pleased to see that ALL of my meds were eligible for refills on 1/1/07 – something to do with the end of the year, obviously.
 Awesome!

 It was pretty close to when I would need to order many of them anyway, but the fact I could handle it all in one fell swoop was very handy!

-So it was that way for the first and second quarter of this year.
+So it was that way for this year’s first and second quarters.
 One order.
 One Big Ass Bill.
 One shipment.
 Nice (well, all except the bill).

-It could be worse, and I’m thankful that I am able to (barely, most of the time) afford the meds I use.
+It could be worse, and I’m thankful that I can (barely, most of the time) afford the meds I use.